HEmile/iswc-challenge/README.md

 |CompanyParentOrganization | Thiviyan              | DONE |

 ## Improvements:
+- Make changes that the competition organisers suggest [priority]
+  - Pull the changes from their repo
+  - Check our performance on the updated train/val dataset
 - Look at failure cases
   - Wrong formatting?
 - Dataset statistics (nice to include in the paper)